Fire Safety Agreement: Flame Effects in Camps

 • Illumination: How the installation, including fuel tanks, controls, generators, etc., will be illuminated at night.

-• Perimeter Safety Zones: Show where the artwork stands in relationship to participants/audience/performers, indicating distances; note on the diagram how safe distances were determined.
+• Perimeter Safety Zones: Show where the artwork stands in relationship to participants/audience/performers, indicating distances; note how safe distances were determined on the diagram.

 • Location of first aid kit with burn supplies.